MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="even">
 <td>ViewpointOrigin</td>
-<td>[Vector2D](msdn-online-vml-ivgvector2d-data-type.md).
+<td><a href="msdn-online-vml-ivgvector2d-data-type">Vector2D</a>.
 Can have values from 0.5 to -0.5 to position the origin of the viewpoint within the shape bounding box.</td>
 </tr>
 </tbody>
 </table>